mh250229/Selling_Configuration_Doc/BRM Price Override.md

 The BRM is set up as follows:

-* Rule Id
+* Rule Id - The BRM name
-* Rule Type – PriceOverride
+* Rule Type – PriceOverrideRestrictionData
 * Applied on -Item
 * Max Discount (percent)
 * Action Type